-Banco do Brasil SA, Banco Itau Unibanco (ITUB) SA and six other Brazilian financial institutions were downgraded by Moody’s Investors Service today as part of a global review of banks rated higher than their home countries.
+Banco do Brasil SA, Banco Itau Unibanco (ITUB:US) SA and six other Brazilian financial institutions were downgraded by Moody’s Investors Service today as part of a global review of banks rated higher than their home countries.

 The standalone bank financial strength ratings or baseline credit assessments of eight institutions was lowered by one to three levels, concluding reviews that Moody’s announced on Feb.
 24 and March 15, the ratings company said in a statement.